TextExpander and External Keyboards on iOS24 Sep 2017

 For me being a TextExpander enhanced application is a prime factor in choosing applications - especially since TextExpander enhanced applications work with any iOS on screen keyboard too.
 It makes a huge difference to my productivity on iOS devices.

 It is also worth noting that other third party text expansion applications don’t offer such an SDK and along with its multi-platform availability this is what makes TextExpander such an invaluable tool for me.

 There is another noteworthy workaround for when you are working with a physical keyboard inside of an application that does not support TextExpander natively.
 For example, Apple’s Mail application.
 It is possible to temporarily switch out to an on screen keyboard without disconnecting your physical keyboard.

 Physical keyboards tend to have a show/hide keyboard button available that will reveal and re-hide the on screen keyboard even when a physical keyboard is connected.
 My current keyboard is an Anker A7709 wireless keyboard and the F3 key can be used to do just this.

 Once displayed you then have to enter the text on the on screen keyboard for it to expand.
 Far from ideal, but for some snippets it certainly is worth the inconvenience and this is presented more as a workaround than a solution.

 Hopefully you now have a clear idea of your options around using a physical keyboard on your iOS devices and getting the benefits of text expansion with TextExpander at the same time.

-If you found this useful please leave a comment below and/or consider sharing it with your followers on social media.
+If you found this useful please let me know and/or consider sharing it with your followers on social media.
 If you would like to keep up to date with my activities you can also follow me on Twitter where I post as @sylumer.